 Yes.
 Sellers have an obligation to disclose known material issues that could affect the business’s value or operations.
 Full disclosure during due diligence reduces the risk of post-closing disputes or misrepresentation claims.
 Some matters may be resolved before sale, while others can be reflected in price adjustments or contract terms.

-Should I Have a Non-Compete Agreement With the Buyer?
+Should I Have a Non-Competition Agreement With the Buyer?

-Many buyers request that sellers sign non-compete agreements to prevent sellers from starting or joining a competing business for a specified period and geographic range.
+Many buyers request that sellers sign a non-competition agreement to prevent them from starting or joining a competing business for a specified period and within a defined geographic area.
 As the seller, you should negotiate terms that are reasonable in scope and duration.
-A well-drafted non-compete balances the buyer’s protection with fairness to you.
+A well-drafted non-compete agreement balances the buyer’s protection with fairness to you.

 How Is the Sale Price Determined?